infinitymalle/D7041E-MiniProject/README.md

 - 4 Hidden layers: 97.29%

 # Run the code
 Remeber to comment out the LogSoftMax as explained in the video.
 Otherwise it is just to run the code.
-The expected result is documented in the code and should land araound 95-98 %.